gokulgokul02/One_Qr_Google_Form/README.md

 I created a form with editable by admin and the admin can fix the course name,date and add a particular amount QR for payment.

+MAIN AIM IS TO ONE QR ONE FORM FOR ALL EVENTS......